Frank Boynton (golfer)

 Frank Boynton (born c.
 1936) is an American professional golfer.

+Early life and amateur career

 Boynton grew up in Orlando, Florida.
 He played college golf at Rollins College.

-He turned professional in 1956.
+Professional career

+In 1956, Boynton turned professional.
 Boynton played on the PGA Tour from 1958 to 1963 and again from 1967 to 1969.
 His best finishes were a 2nd at the 1962 St. Petersburg Open Invitational and a T-2 at the 1968 Tucson Open Invitational.
 His best finish in a major was a T-8 at the 1968 PGA Championship.

-After leaving the PGA Tour, Boynton started a financial services company in Kerrville, Texas, Boynton Financial.
+After leaving the PGA Tour, Boynton started a financial services company in Kerrville, Texas called Boynton Financial.